Call4Cloud | MMP-C | Autopilot | Device Preparation

 • X-Hardware-Hash

-One of them is the most wanted X-Autopilot-Marker.
-I also tried to catch that hardware submit to login.live.com but I only could catch it on a device pre-preview July build. (not giving up!)
+One of them is the most wanted X-Autopilot Marker.
+I also tried to catch that hardware submitted to login.live.com, but I could only catch it on a device pre-preview July build.
+(I’m not giving up!)

 Let’s put on my assuming hat one more time to do some assumptions!